Crystal Lake Electric Aggregation Program

 - Participate in an hourly-rate program

-The City receives a bulk electric supply rate that is available to residents and small businesses.
-This is called electrical aggregation.
-Crystal Lake has been providing the Electric Aggregation Program since 2012.
+The City receives a bulk electric supply rate that is available to residents and small businesses; this is called electrical aggregation.
+Crystal Lake has provided the Electric Aggregation Program since 2012.

-The City recently renewed the program and contracted with Dynegy Energy Services for a 24-month period from October 2018 to October 2020.
-There will be a fixed rate of 7.098¢ per kWh during this time.
+The City recently renewed the program and contracted with Dynegy Energy Services for a 24-month period.
+This began in October 2018 and will end in October 2020.
+During this time, there will be a fixed rate of 7.098¢ per kWh.

 Electric Supply Rates